Every NHL Team’s Top Prospect – 2024-25 Preseason Update

 Related: The NHL’s Top-100 Prospects

-Now that we’ve hit the mid-way point of the 2023-24 season, some of the top prospects have kept their title as their team’s top prospect while others have moved on or have been dethroned by another within their system.
+Now that the 2024-25 NHL season is just around the corner, some of the top prospects have kept their title as their team’s top prospect while others have moved on or have been dethroned by another within their system.
 As with the Top 100 prospects, I will use Corey Pronman’s break down of what constitutes as a prospect.

 Every NHL Team's Top Prospect 2019-20